maliabd-al-majid/Evomo/README.md

 ## Description

-Record Sensors'Data using Mobile Sensors (Accelerometer , Gravity , Rotation , GyroScope ,Linear Acceleration , TimeStamp) and save them into file .
+Record Sensors'Data using Mobile Sensors to Record Acceleration , Rotation , UserAcceleration , Gravity , Quartnion and TimeStamp then save them into file . when user start Recording : add sensors data to List DoubleX17 which is AccelerationXYZ,RotationXYZ,UseraccelerationXYZ,GravityXYZ,QuartnionWXYZ,TimeStamp. and after user stop Recording : Saving all data to File created with Fixed name in DBFile Class

+## Sensors:
+   1- Accelerometer for Acceleration ValuesXYZ.
+   2- Gyroscope for Rotation ValuesXYZ.
+   3- Linear_Acceleration for User Acceleration ValuesXYZ.
+   4- Gravity for Gravity ValuesXYZ.
+   5- Rotation_Vector for Quartnion ValuesWXYZ.

 ## Screenshots